flask-restful/flask-restful/docs/extending.rst

 ``headers``

-``data`` is the object you return from your resource method, code is the HTTP status code that it expects, and headers are any HTTP headers to define in the response.
+``data`` is the object you return from your resource method, code is the HTTP status code that it expects, and headers are any HTTP headers to set in the response.
 Your output function should return a Flask response object. ::

     def output_json(data, code, headers=None):